kube-vip/website/content/docs/usage/egress.md

 ```
 *Example additions to a manifest*

 The annotations mean that kube-vip will know that the traffic from the `pod` will now need modifying so that the source address becomes the address of the loadBalancer.
-The `externalTrafficPolicy` is required because the loadbalancer address needs to be on the same node where the pod resides, otherwise the rules written into the kernel wont work.
+The `externalTrafficPolicy` is required because the loadbalancer address needs to be on the same node where the pod resides, otherwise the rules written into the kernel won't work.

 ### Applying Egress rules only to certain destination ports